Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 5pt

-One of the main goals of this work is to set up potential applications to the \emph{nonlinear} Schr\"odinger equation along the lines of \cite{NLSM, NEH} for the nonlinear Helmholtz equation, which in turn was inspired by works \cite{HVsemi}, \cite{GHV2016} on nonlinear wave equations.
-As such, we include \emph{module regularity estimates} which typically arise in microlocal approaches to nonlinear analysis.
+One of the main goals of this work is to establish foundational theory for a microlocal/Fredholm approach to the \emph{nonlinear} Schr\"odinger equation along the lines of \cite{NLSM, NEH} for the nonlinear Helmholtz equation, which in turn was inspired by works \cite{HVsemi}, \cite{GHV2016} on nonlinear wave equations.
+The first step in this direction has been taken in \cite{NLS1}.
+To this end, we include \emph{module regularity estimates} which typically arise in microlocal approaches to nonlinear analysis.
 The notion of module regularity was formalized in \cite{HMV2004} although it goes back much further; for example, the definition of Lagrangian distribution given by H\"ormander in \cite{Ho4} (which he credits to Melrose) is in terms of module regularity.
-Thus we also prove refined mapping properties for $P$ in which the spaces $\mathcal{X}^{s,\mathsf{l}_\pm}, \mathcal{Y}^{s-1,\mathsf{l}_\pm +1}$ are replaced by spaces in which regularity is measured with respect to iterated application of elements in the module of operators which are characteristic on $\mathcal{R}_\pm$.
+In the present context, it is closely related to Klainerman's vector field method \cite{klainerman1985}.
+Thus we also prove refined mapping properties for $P$ in which the spaces $\mathcal{X}^{s,\sw_\pm}, \mathcal{Y}^{s-1,\sw_\pm +1}$ are replaced by spaces in which regularity is measured with respect to iterated application of elements in the module of operators which are characteristic on $\mathcal{R}_\pm$.
 We distinguish between the module $\mathcal{N}$ of operators which are characteristic at both radial sets $\mathcal{R}_\pm$ simultaneously and the larger modules of operators $\mathcal{M}_+$ and $\mathcal{M}_-$ vanishing at $\mathcal{R}_+$ and $\mathcal{R}_-$, respectively.
 The module $\mathcal{N}$ is generated (up to precomposition by globally elliptic operators) by a finite collection of operators which correspond directly to the natural invariance properties of the free Schr\"odinger equation; these are the generators of translation, of rotations, and of Galilean transformations.
-If we let $\mathcal{X}_\pm^{s,l;\kappa,k}$ denote the elements of the space $H_{par}^{s,l}(\RR^{n+1})$ with $k$ orders of small module regularity and $\kappa$ additional orders of module regularity with respect to $\mathcal{M}_\pm$, with similar notation for the $\mathcal{Y}$-spaces, then for suitable $l$ and $\kappa$ we also obtain a Hilbert space isomorphism
+We let $H_\pm^{s,l;\kappa,k}$ denote the elements of the space $H_{\mathrm{par}}^{s,l}(\RR^{n+1})$ with $k$ orders of small module regularity and $\kappa$ additional orders of module regularity with respect to $\mathcal{M}_\pm$ (see Definition~\ref{def:2modules}).
+Defining, analogously to \eqref{eq:Xvardef}, $\mathcal{Y}_\pm ^{s,l;\kappa,k} = H_\pm^{s,l;\kappa,k}$ and